Torsemide (By mouth)

 - Some medicines can affect how torsemide works.
 Tell your doctor if you are using any of the following:

-- Amiodarone, cisplatin, digoxin, ethacrynic acid, fluconazole, lithium, miconazole, oxandrolone, phenytoin, probenecid, rifampin, or warfarin
+- Amiodarone, cisplatin, digoxin, ethacrynic acid, fluconazole, lithium, miconazole, oxandrolone, phenytoin, probenecid, rifampin, warfarin

 - Aminoglycoside antibiotic (including amikacin, gentamicin, streptomycin)

-- NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, indomethacin, naproxen)
+- NSAIDs (including aspirin, celecoxib, diclofenac, ibuprofen, indomethacin, naproxen)

 - If you are taking cholestyramine, take it at least 1 hour after or 4 to 6 hours before taking torsemide.